Helen of Troy: During the Fall of Troy

-After the deaths of Hector and Paris, Helen became the paramour of their younger brother, Deiphobus; but when the sack of Troy began, she hid her new husband's sword, and left him to the mercy of Menelaus and Odysseus.
-In Aeneid, Aeneas meets the mutilated Deiphobus in Hades; his wounds serve as a testimony to his ignominious end, abetted by Helen's final act of treachery.
-Stesichorus wrote that both the Greeks and Trojans gathered to stone her to death.
+After the death of Paris, Helen was fought over by the Trojan princes and taken by Paris' younger brother, Deiphobus.
+According to Vergil, when the sack of Troy began, she hid her new husband's sword, and signaled the Greeks to his bedroom, leaving him to the mercy of Menelaus and Odysseus.
+Aeneas meets the mutilated Deiphobus in Hades; his wounds serve as a testimony to his ignominious end.